-Comparing the results of Iso-Level CAFT to the results of CAFT, we observe in Fig. 5 and 6 that Iso-Level CAFT gives the best performance.
+Comparing the results of Iso-Level CAFT to the results of CAFT, we observe in Fig. 4 and 5 that Iso-Level CAFT gives the best performance.
 It always improves the latency significantly in all figures.
 This is because the Iso-Level CAFT algorithm tries incrementally to ensure a certain degree of load balancing for processors by scheduling a chunk of ready tasks before considering their corresponding replicas.
 This better load balancing also decreases communications between tasks.
 Consequently, this leads to minimize the final latency of the schedule.
-Similarly, Iso-Level CAFT achieves much better results than CAFT when considering larger platforms, as shown in Fig. 7.

-We also find in Fig. 8, 9 and 10 that the performance difference between CAFT and Iso-Level CAFT increases when the granularity increases.
+We also find in Fig. 6 and 7 that the performance difference between CAFT and Iso-Level CAFT increases when the granularity increases.
 This interesting result comes from the fact that larger granularity indicates that we are dealing with intensive computations applications in heterogeneous platforms.
 Thus, in order to reduce the latency for such applications, it is important to better parallelize the application.
 That is why we changed the backbone of CAFT to perfectly balance the load of processors at each step of the scheduling process.